Our religious institutions

 Those in need rather than those who had money,

 Such that he made life and their lives a lot more sunny.

 Piece for Richard Lamoureux’s Contest, Who do you think I am?, September 2015

 Lne: My Savior brings such comfort to me

 I believe that you believe in Jesus, Richard, as your saviour, so who you are will partly be about who Jesus is, so my poem talks about Jesus.
-I think that understanding Jesus is different from being religious and going to church, and that the truth about Jesus can be worked out given a certain amount of thought.
-As long as who Jesus was is with the church, you’ll always be a dreamer maybe, but I believe that anyone can read the Bible or the Gospels for themselves, without contemporary church dogma in mind, and get an apparently clear view of him.
-I think his death and his own view of himself pertain to the problem, and would enable politicians and teachers to stop bad Christian fundamentalism and the spread of the Islamic State.
+I think that understanding Jesus is different from being religious and going to church, and that the truth about Jesus can be worked out historically, given a certain amount of thought.
+As long as who Jesus was is with the church, you’ll always be a dreamer maybe, but I believe that anyone can read the Bible or the Gospels for themselves, without contemporary church dogma in mind, and get an apparently clear view of him using an historical context.
+Jesus the man never existed but a medical man must've if we are to respect literary integrity.
+I think his death and his own view of himself pertain to the problem, and would enable politicians and teachers to stop bad Christian fundamentalism and to stop the spread of the Islamic State.
 But can I just say and remind people that I am an atheist.